Skip to main content

 ls jaffle_shop.duckdb

-Note the absolute path to this directory — you'll need it when setting up the profile:
+Note the absolute path to this directory.
+You'll need it when setting up the profile:

 pwd